wildfly-extras/wildfly-camel-examples/camel-cxf-jaxws-cdi-xml/README.md

 Camel CXF JAX-WS CDI XML Example
 ------------------------

-This example demonstrates using the camel-cxf component with the WildFly Camel Subsystem to produce and consume JAX-WS web services.
+This example demonstrates using the camel-cxf component with JBoss Fuse on EAP to produce and consume JAX-WS web services.

 The Camel context configuration is specified in cxfws-cdi-xml-camel-context.xml and is loaded by Camel CDI via the @ImportResource annotation.